 Some customers send pictures where they are using the dome and it is soaking wet.
 A soaking wet dome is not a good thing.
 It means there is too much moisture.
 Usually with the dome they are using a heat pad.
 I recommend using one or the other, but never both.

-By the way, I write this article on starting seeds inside from my own experiences.
+By the way, I wrote this article on starting seeds inside from my own experiences.
 I did not watch it on YouTube or read it from any web articles.
 I have spent a small fortune on starting seeds inside, enough to know that it is not for me.
+Down here, it is necessary to start tomatoes indoors if we want spring tomatoes before the awful heat hits, usually in May.
+Once that happens, the tomatoes will no longer fruit.
 Of course, I live in south Texas where we can grow stuff outside almost all year.
 Read our other pages on growing inside and on germination tips.

 Visit our website, David's Garden Seeds.com, for more garden tips.